Subscribe

 3. Make a Buffer Zone

 A buffer zone is a type of floor transition that prevents two flooring materials from meeting.
 Instead, you can create a buffer zone by placing a group of accent tiles between the two flooring materials.
-This approach is helpful for easing a transition between flooring materials that differ in color.
+This approach helps ease the transition between flooring materials that differ in color.

 3 Design Tips for Smooth Flooring Transitions